-A credit union's earnings performance affects its long-term survivability.
-Earnings can be retained by the credit union, expanding its capital cushion, or be used to address problematic loans, potentially making the credit union more resilient in times of trouble.
-Losses, on the other hand, reduce a credit union's ability to do those things.
+How successful a credit union is at making money affects its long-term survivability.
+A credit union can retain its earnings, increasing its capital buffer, or use them to address problematic loans, likely making the credit union more resilient in times of trouble.
+Credit unions that are losing money, however, have less ability to do those things.

 CHEVRON scored 18 out of a possible 30 on Bankrate's test of earnings, exceeding the national average of 10.11.